AdobeDocs/commerce-cif-documentation/integrations/01-CIF.md

 #### Integration Pattern 2

 This is a common integration pattern where the glass or presentation layer is split between AEM and a Commerce solution.
-Usually, the Commerce solution delivers the non-marketing pages such as checkout and my account.
+Usually, the Commerce solution delivers the non-marketing pages such as checkout and my account and AEM delivers the marketing pages and store front catalog experience.
+In this pattern, you need to ensure that carts and user sessions are handled properly between the two systems to avoid a disjointed user experience.
+For e.g. Magento stores the user session in a cookie.
+One way to handoff the session is via [window.postmessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).

+#### Integration Pattern 3

+In this pattern, AEM owns the glass but a 3rd party solution can embed content.
+This enables easy re-use of existing content in a 3rd party solution.

+#### Integration Pattern 4

+This is our recommended integration pattern where AEM owns the entire glass and integrates commerce services via Adobe Commerce GraphQL APIs.
+This pattern unlocks AEM's full flexibility to tailor rich media site designs across devices.